michalfratczak/habdec/code/pyClient/README.md

 ![alt text](./pyClientScreenshot.png)

 This is simple example of python client demonstrating how to connect to habdec server.
-The code is kept (almost) to minimum and is not meant for anything serius - just a proof of concept.
+The code is kept (almost) to minimum and is not meant for anything serious - just a proof of concept.

 You need `pip install ws4py` and numpy.